Estimation of Grouped Time-Varying Network Vector Autoregression Models: Time-varying network VAR and latent groups

-where $\tau_t=t/T$ denotes the scaled time point, $\beta_{i,1}(\cdot)$ and $\beta_{i,2}(\cdot)$ are node-specific smooth coefficient functions, and the remaining elements are defined as those in (\ref{nVAR}).
-In contrast to the linear network VAR model (\ref{nVAR}), the heterogeneous time-varying network VAR model (\ref{eq2.1}) provides a much more flexible framework, allowing the network and momentum effects to change over time and nodes.
+where $\tau_t=t/T$ denotes the scaled time point, $\alpha_{g_ig_j}(\cdot)$ and $\alpha_{g_i}(\cdot)$ are smooth coefficient functions, and the remaining elements are defined as those in (\ref{nVAR}).
+In contrast to the linear network VAR model (\ref{nVAR}), the grouped time-varying network VAR model (\ref{eq2.1}) provides a much more flexible framework, allowing the network and momentum effects to change over time and nodes.
+In particular, the interaction between nodes from two groups share the same time-varying network effects which is appealing for modeling social networks with smooth structural changes.
 Although we only consider one lag in model (\ref{eq2.1}) for simplicity of exposition, the method and theory developed in Sections \ref{sec3} and \ref{sec4} below can be easily extended to the model setting with finite lags.
-Let $\widetilde{\boldsymbol W}$ be the row-normalized adjacency matrix with the $(i,j)$-entry being $\widetilde{w}_{ij}$,
+It is worth pointing out that our network structure is deterministic \citep{ZPLLW17} and the group membership is determined by node-specific time-varying momentum and network spillover effects.
+This is substantially different from the community network VAR model studied by \cite{CFZ23}, where the network structure is random and the community structure is used for the network generating mechanism.